 E. Agenda.
-The chair and the secretary shall be responsible for setting the agenda of each meeting of the MWCAC.
+The chair and the secretary shall be responsible for setting the agenda of each meeting of the MWMAC.
 The Fourth District Supervisor shall assign Fourth District staff to attend, as needed.
-The secretary shall post the agenda for each meeting of the MWCAC at the Board of Supervisors office at least 72 hours in advance of the meeting.
+The secretary shall post the agenda for each meeting of the MWMAC at the Board of Supervisors office and on the MWMAC website at least 72 hours in advance of the meeting.

 F. Voting.
-Each member of the MWCAC shall be entitled to one vote.
+Each member of the MWMAC shall be entitled to one vote.
 A member may abstain from voting in cases of conflict of interest, in which case he or she shall state what the conflict is and recuse themselves from discussion of the item.
-If more than one member must recuse him/herself on the same item, a quorum will not be established and the item cannot be formally reviewed by the MWCAC.
+If sufficient members must recuse him/herself on the same item, a quorum will not be established and the item cannot be formally reviewed by the MWMAC.
 No proxies shall be permitted.
 All votes shall be public and properly recorded.

 G. Minutes of Meeting.
-The minutes of each meeting of the MWCAC shall include a copy of the agenda, the official public record of the meeting, and shall indicate any actions taken by the MWCAC.
-A copy of the minutes shall be sent to the Fourth District Supervisor and to the Permit and Resource Management Department for timely consideration by the appropriate decision-making body of any recommendations contained therein.
+The minutes of each meeting of the MWMAC shall include a copy of the agenda, the official public record of the meeting, and shall indicate any actions taken by the MWMAC.
+A copy of the minutes shall be sent to the Fourth District Supervisor and to the Permit Sonoma for timely consideration by the appropriate decision-making body of any recommendations contained therein.

 H. Special Meetings.
-Special meetings of the MWCAC may be called at any time by the Chair or a majority of the members of the MWCAC.
+Special meetings of the MWMAC may be called at any time by the Chair or a majority of the members of the MWMAC.
 All special meetings shall be conducted in compliance with the Brown Act.

-I. Quorum and Recommendations.
-A majority of the members of the MWCAC shall constitute a quorum for the transaction of business.
-No advisory recommendation of the MWCAC shall be valid or binding unless four-fifths of all the members concur therein.

 EXHIBIT “E” - CONTACT INFORMATION FOR THE COUNCIL

-See MWCAC webpage
+See MWMAC webpage

 http://sonomacounty.ca.gov/Mark-West-Citizens-Advisory-Council/